pitivi/pitivi/docs/design/2008_design/2008_Plugin_Interface_development.md

         # this is another floating point setting but we use a different widget
         # to draw it, the scaleField widget will allow people to configure the
-        # setting by draging a handlebar around
+        # setting by dragging a handlebar around
         arange = FloatField('push this widget around', default=10.0, priority=500,
                             max_value=100.0, min_value=0.0,
                             widget=pluginsettings.scaleField_widget)